 ‘Chare’ apparently comes from the Saxon word ‘cerre’ meaning narrow place or turning in a lane.
 There used to be about 20 chares which led up from the Quayside in the medieval town (Dark Chare, Grindon Chare, Blue Anchor Chare, Peppercorn Chare, Palester Chare, Colvin’s Chare, Hornsby Chare, Plumber Chare, Fenwick’s Chare, Broad Garth, Peacock Chare, Trinity Chare, Rewcastle Chare, Broad Chare, Spicer Lane, Burn Bank, Byker Chare, Cock’s Chare and Love Lane).
 Saying these chares aloud is as pleasurable as hearing the shipping forecast, try it.

-We were very tempted to head down the chare, which takes you to the swing bridge; but being ‘good scouts’ we resisted the temptation to irresponsibly lose 100ft in favour of the High Level Bridge and were glad we did because it gives you the best views imaginable and is rather atmospheric in a run-down sort of way.
+We were very tempted to head down the chare, which takes you to the swing bridge; but being ‘good scouts’ we resisted the temptation of irresponsibly losing 100ft in favour of the High Level Bridge and were glad we did because it gives you the best views imaginable and is rather atmospheric in a run-down sort of way.

 But just before we get there, a word about the red brick ‘castle’ just to the east of the bridge, built on the site of Lord Armstrong’s mansion in the late 1890s.
-Originally occupied by the printers Robinson , it was subsequently taken over in 1963 by Turnbulls, a Newcastle-based ironmonger, who used it as a wholesale warehouse.
-In 2002 the building was redeveloped by Northern Land and the architect Bill Hopper as luxury loft style apartments.
+Originally occupied by the printers Robinson, it was subsequently taken over in 1963 by Turnbulls, a Newcastle-based ironmonger, who used it as a wholesale warehouse.
+In 2002 the building was redeveloped as luxury loft style apartments.
 In a way, the history of this site neatly symbolises the economic journey the city has had to make.

 Completed in 1849 and designed by Robert Stephenson, the High Level Bridge was the solution to a complex problem, that of spanning 400 metres of river valley, 156 metres of which is across water.
 Officially opened by Queen Victoria in September 1849 (she seemed to get up to Newcastle a fair bit…was she ‘en route’ to her beloved Balmoral…), it was the world’s first dual-decked rail and road bridge.
 Famously, it was the scene of the red Jaguar car chase in the film ‘Get Carter’.

-The High Level Bridge closed to traffic in 2005 for repairs and reopened in 2008, once again carrying trains on the higher level, and ‘hopper’ buses and pedestrians below.
+The High Level Bridge closed to traffic in 2005 for repairs and reopened in 2008, once again carrying trains on the higher level, but only ‘hopper’ buses and pedestrians below.
+Hurray.
 You probably could make more of it as a walking experience; on the other hand its faded-ness and dripping patches are part of its appeal, taking one back in time as well as across the gorge.
 It was the most ‘atmospheric’ part of the walk, the most ‘old’ Newcastle.
-Recently it’s become a popular spot for the habit of attaching padlocks and throwing away the key as a sign of undying love for one’s partner, with many of the padlocks bearing scratched initials on them.
-Supposedly the trend begun on the Pont des Arts in Paris at the start of the Millennium; many British city bridges have now been ‘infested’!
+Recently it’s become a popular spot for the ‘ Love Locks’ habit of attaching padlocks and throwing away the key as a sign of undying love for one’s partner, with many of the padlocks bearing scratched initials on them.
+Supposedly the trend began on the Pont des Arts in Paris at the start of the Millennium; many British city bridges have now been ‘infested’!